 - (a) Crucial to the cooperative spirit between the Union and City is the sense of fairness and justice brought by the parties to the adjudication of employee grievances.
 Should an employee feel that the employee's rights and privileges have been violated, the employee shall consult with the Grievance Committee.
-The aggrieved employee and the Grievance Committee shall within two (2) weeks of the date the grievance occurred, meet with the Fire Chief in order to attempt to resolve the matter.
-Within one (1) week thereafter, the Fire Chief shall submit his answer in writing to the Grievance Committee and the aggrieved employee.
-If a resolution is reached, the resolution will be placed in writing and posted. - (b) If no resolution is reached and posted within one week of the date on which the Chairman of the Grievance Committee and Union President met with the Fire Chief, the employee and the Grievance Committee, shall present the facts in writing to the head of the department.
-Within one (1) week thereafter, the head of the department shall submit his answer in writing to the Grievance Committee and the aggrieved employee.
+The aggrieved employee and the Grievance Committee shall within ten (10) business days of the date the grievance occurred, meet with the Fire Chief in order to attempt to resolve the matter.
+Within five business days thereafter, the Fire Chief shall submit his answer in writing to the Grievance Committee and the aggrieved employee.
+If a resolution is reached, the resolution will be placed in writing and posted. - (b) If no resolution is reached and posted within five (5) business of the date on which the Chairman of the Grievance Committee and Union President met with the Fire Chief, the employee and the Grievance Committee, shall present the facts in writing to the head of the department.
+Within five (5) business days thereafter, the head of the department shall submit his answer in writing to the Grievance Committee and the aggrieved employee.

 Section 2.
 Grievance Appeal.
-Should the Union decide that the reply of the head of the department is unsatisfactory, the Union Grievance Committee shall within one (1) week submit the facts of the grievance in writing to the Personnel Committee of the Common Council of the City of Manitowoc.
+Should the Union decide that the reply of the head of the department is unsatisfactory, the Union Grievance Committee shall within five (5) business days submit the facts of the grievance in writing to the Personnel Committee of the Common Council of the City of Manitowoc.
 In the event the Union requests a meeting with the Personnel Committee for verbal presentation of the grievance, the Committee shall hear the verbal presentation of the grievance at its next scheduled monthly meeting.
-In the event the Union does not request a meeting with the Personnel Committee, the Personnel Committee shall, within one week of the submission of the grievance in writing to the Committee, reply to the Union in writing of its decision.
+In the event the Union does not request a meeting with the Personnel Committee, the Personnel Committee shall, within five (5) business days of the submission of the grievance in writing to the Committee, reply to the Union in writing of its decision.
 It is understood that it is not always possible to call a Personnel Committee meeting within a matter of days from the date of the grievance being filed.
 Under those circumstances both Union and the City agree to extend the time frame set forth herein.